sarthakagrawal927/interview-prep/README.md

 # About

-My struggling, failing attempt for practicing data structures and algorithms now visible.
+My struggling, failing attempt for preparing for interviews now visible.